Pause, hike, cut: Central banks diverge over regional challenges

 China's situation is markedly different than the United States and the Eurozone, with rate cuts on the menu as policymakers move to tackle lackluster economic growth and soaring youth unemployment.

-On Wednesday, the US Federal Reserve paused its aggressive campaign of interest rate hikes after 10 straight increases, which brought its benchmark lending rate from close to zero to a range between 5.0 and 5.25 percent.
+On Wednesday, the Fed paused interest rate hikes after 10 straight increases, bringing its benchmark lending rate from close to zero to a range between 5.0 and 5.25 percent.

-"It allows the economy a little more time to adapt as we make our decisions going forward," Fed chair Jerome Powell explained on Wednesday afternoon, adding that the Fed expects additional hikes were likely in the year ahead.
+"It allows the economy a little more time to adapt as we make our decisions going forward," Fed chair Jerome Powell said, adding that the Fed expects more hikes were likely ahead.

-The Fed's decision to pause was swiftly mirrored by countries like the United Arab Emirates, whose currencies are pegged to the US dollar.
+The Fed's decision to pause was swiftly mirrored by countries including United Arab Emirates, whose currencies are pegged to the US dollar.

 The ECB's updated economic forecasts also indicated additional hikes on the horizon.

-"Unless there is a material change to our baseline, we will continue to hike at our next meeting," ECB chief Christine Lagarde told journalists after the bank raised rates up to their highest level since 2001.
+"Unless there is a material change to our baseline, we will continue to hike at our next meeting," ECB chief Christine Lagarde said after the bank raised rates to their highest level since 2001.

 "So we're not thinking about pausing," she said.

-Also on Thursday, the People's Bank of China (PBC) announced it was cutting a key lending facility by 10 basis points to 2.65 percent, and extending 237 billion yuan ($33 billion) of fresh funding to lenders "to maintain reasonable and sufficient liquidity in the banking system."
+On Thursday, the People's Bank of China (PBOC) cut a key lending facility by 10 basis points to 2.65 percent, and extended 237 billion yuan ($33 billion) of fresh funding to lenders "to maintain reasonable and sufficient liquidity in the banking system."

 - Further hikes ahead -